CarlosIvan9/sentiment-usecase/README.md

 **Regression-style metric:**

-Mean Absolute Error (MAE) on the raw prediction scores (both per class and overall), used to better understand the distribution and confidence levels of model outputs.
-MAE was selected for its interpretability and unit-consistency.
+Mean Absolute Error (MAE) on the raw prediction scores (both per class and overall).
+This gives us an idea of how far probability scores are from the ground truth and is easy to interpret.

 **Efficiency metric:**

-Inference time: Measured the average time required by each model to generate predictions on the test set, critical for understanding deployment feasibility.
+Inference time: Measured the average time required by each model to generate predictions on the test set.
+Critical for understanding deployment feasibility.